Salton Sea: Agriculture, tourism and wildlife proliferate

 In the 1920s, agriculture had boomed in the valley as the Imperial Irrigation District delivered large quantities of Colorado River water to irrigate the crops.
 The lake would have dried up naturally, but with flood irrigation being commonly used, plenty of water ran off the farms into the lake and kept it full.
-The district holds senior rights to water from the Colorado River according to Doctrine of Prior Appropriation, which is based on whoever first put the water to beneficial use could continue to claim it.
+The district holds senior rights to water from the Colorado River according to Doctrine of Prior Appropriation, which states that whoever first puts a quantity of water from a given source to beneficial use gains the right to use that quantity of water from that source in future.
 In 1930, a wildlife refuge was established on some wetlands along the edge of the lake that had attracted many birds.
 The fish flourished in the lake and provided a source of food for massive populations of migratory birds.
 Birdwatchers flocked to this new refuge in the middle of a desert.

 The continuing intermittent flooding of the Imperial Valley from the Colorado River ended with the construction of Hoover Dam.
 Imperial Dam, built in 1938, serves as a desilting dam for water entering the irrigation canals.

 In the 1950s and into the 1960s, the communities expanded as the area's reputation as a resort destination and sport fishery grew.
 Hotels and yacht clubs were built on the shore along with homes and schools.
 Resorts in communities like Bombay Beach hosted entertainers such as Frank Sinatra, The Beach Boys and Bing Crosby.
 Yacht clubs held parties at night and golf courses provided recreation.
 Many people came for boating activities such as water skiing and fishing as stocked fish proliferated.
 Lakeshore communities grew as vacation homes were built.
 More than 1.5 million visitors visited annually at the peak.